How to Repurpose Cabinet Doors into Art: 3 easy projects

 Basically, take a little time to explore all your options; You should be able to find the perfect cabinet doors for your next DIY project.

-SIMPLE STEPS FOR REPURPOSING A CABINET DOOR
+SIMPLE STEPS FOR REPURPOSING OLD CABINET DOORS

 PROJECT #1 – FARMHOUSE ART